ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 ## Description

-The pipeline is a structure containing a sequence of functions (blocks / lambdas) that are called one after another, distributed in phases topologically ordered, with the ability to mutate the sequence and to call the remaining functions in the pipeline and then get back to current block.
+The pipeline is a structure containing a sequence of functions (blocks/lambdas) that are called one after another, distributed in phases topologically ordered, with the ability to mutate the sequence and to call the remaining functions in the pipeline and then return to current block.

 All the functions are suspending blocks/lambdas, thus the whole pipeline is asynchronous.

-Since pipelines contains blocks of code, they can effectively be nested creating sub-pipelines.
+Since pipelines contain blocks of code, they can be nested, effectively creating sub-pipelines.

-Pipelines are being used in Ktor as an extension mechanism to plug functionality at the right place.
+Pipelines are used in Ktor as an extension mechanism to plug functionality in at the right place.
 For example, a Ktor application defines five main phases: Setup, Monitoring, Features, Call and Fallback.
-And the routing feature defines its own nested pipeline inside the application's call phase.
+The routing feature defines its own nested pipeline inside the application's call phase.

 ## API

-The simplified API of Pipelines (without some generics, only public members and no bodies), looks like this:
+The simplified API of pipelines (without some generics, only public members, no bodies) looks like this:

 ```kotlin
 class PipelinePhase(val name: String)